Ingram Micro Success Story

 Besides having the right products and the expertise to implement, train customers and provide technical support, Grass says there is another critical component to his company’s success.
 “You need a technology distributor partner who is reliable, knows the ins and outs of the marketplace, and is always on the hunt for emerging technologies,” he says.
 “We buy our entire product portfolio from Ingram Micro, and they know our technicians and salespeople very well.
 Anytime we need a point product or solution, they have it in stock, and can quickly turn around pricing and orders.
 Plus, their training and support are top notch.
 Without this kind of partnership, we couldn’t grow our business at the rate we’ve experienced over this past year.”

-For more information on IP Video’s HALO Smart Sensor, visit our website.
+For more information on IP Video’s HALO Smart Sensor, visit this page.

 2021 Ingram Micro Inc. All rights reserved.
 Ingram Micro and the Ingram Micro logo are trademarks used under license by Ingram Micro Inc. All other trademarks are the property of their respective companies.
 5/21 CS2021.25140